Back to What's on

 Last autumn’s clematis and bramble cutting – before

 and after.
-We are aiming to kept the clematis under control to allow the grassland to recover
+We are aiming to kept the clematis and Buddleia under control to allow the grassland to recover

 What3Words: hobbies.fury.cabs

 Bring your lunch and refreshments and if you have them, bring your tools: loppers, bow, secateurs, and gloves.
-We can provide tools.
+And bring shears if you have them.
+Otherwise we can provide tools.
 If you are a ticketed brushcutter or chainsaw operator, please bring your own PPE.

-This project is a collaboration between three local Community Interest Companies (CIC’s): EuCAN, The Portland Association and Portland Nature, and we are very grateful to the Dorset Countryside Volunteers for helping us again.
+This project is a collaboration between three local Community Interest Companies (CIC’s): EuCAN, The Portland Association and Portland Nature.